-Mr. Bruijnzeels has over 30 years of experience in the oil and gas industry.
+Chris Bruijnzeels has over 30 years of experience in the oil and gas industry.
 From 1985 until 1998, Mr. Bruijnzeels worked for Shell International in the Netherlands, Gabon and Oman in several reservoir engineering functions.
 In 1998, he joined PGS Reservoir Consultants in the UK where he worked as Principal Reservoir Engineer and Director of Evaluations.
-From 2003 to 2015, he was with Lundin Petroleum AB where, as Senior Vice President Development, he was responsible for Lundin Petroleum's operations, reserves and the development of its asset portfolio until 2015.
+From 2003 to 2015, he was with Lundin Petroleum AB (now Lundin Energy AB) where, as Senior Vice President Development, he was responsible for Lundin Petroleum's operations, reserves and the development of its asset portfolio until 2015.
+Mr. Bruijnzeels served as President and CEO of ShaMaran Petroleum Corp. from 2015 to 2019.